Design – the magic world of Joseph Walsh

 The Enignum series

-The first objects which, in 2009, brought Walsh’s work to an international fame were those of the Enignum I series – which included a dining table, a group of chairs, and a shelf – all made with thin bent layers of olive ash.
+The first objects which, in 2009, brought Walsh’s work to international fame were those of the Enignum I series – which included a dining table, a group of chairs, and a shelf – all made with thin bent layers of olive ash.

-All the pieces of Enignum (a name which combines the Latin words enigma and lignum) share some common elements.
+All the pieces of Enignum (a name that combines the Latin words enigma and lignum) share some common elements.
 Walsh’s fascination for the forms of nature, above all, but arguably also the influence of some of the most unconventional designers of the 20th century Carlo Mollino is the first to come to mind.

 Yet, Walsh has been capable to go one step beyond and make his works unique by keeping the whole process, from inception to production, under his complete control, something that most 20th century designers usually didn’t.